KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/split-by-test-examples.md

   </table>
 </div>

+Knapsack Pro knows the optimal time per parallel CI node is 4.5 minutes, so it looks for test files slower than 3.15 minutes (70% of 4.5 minutes) and splits them by test examples across parallel CI nodes.
+We use 70% as a threshold for two reasons:

+- Test execution time varies–especially for end-to-end tests–and we want to split all the potential bottlenecks.
-RSpec consumes a lot of memory when running individual test examples, so Knapsack Pro only splits bottleneck files by test examples and parallelizes the rest of your test suite by file.
-In other words, files are split by test examples just enough to guarantee all the parallel CI nodes finish at a similar time to maximize performance.
+- RSpec consumes a lot of memory running individual test examples, so Knapsack Pro only splits potential bottlenecks and parallelizes the rest of your test suite by file.

+In other words, files are split by test examples just enough to guarantee all the parallel CI nodes finish at a similar time to maximize performance and minimize memory consumption.

 We recommend running at least 2 CI builds after you enable this feature or change the number of CI nodes to allow the Knapsack Pro API to learn about your test suite.